Who said children can’t have fun in Santorini?

 A drive on one of the most spectacular roads on Earth, the Kamari Serpentine, with 22 hairpin switchbacks, takes your breath away (not always in a good way!).
 The settlement is on the east side of Santorini and offers a very different observation point.
 Important ruins are the Temple of Dionysus, the Sanctuaries of Artemidoros and Apollo Karneios, The Terrace of the Festivals, and ancient graveyards that will certainly move you.

 If the Kamari Serpentine is too much for your vertigo, reach Ancient Thera on foot, the hiking trail starting in Perissa takes about an hour and rewards you with spectacular views of the Aegean.

 Santorini’s Pompeii, if you will, lies in Akrotiri which is on the southernmost tip of the crescent-shaped island.
 With remains that date back to the 2nd millennium BC, the Bronze Age has left a permanent mark on this side of the Cycladic island.
 The ruins are incredibly well-preserved and you can almost walk inside the two and three-story buildings that were part of the original settlement; once adorned with colorfully vibrant wall paintings and frescoes.

 You’ll find pottery and clay decanters still very much intact.
 The remains of this advanced civilization will astonish you.
-So as not to miss any important detail, we opted for a professional guided tour of Akrotiri (KeyTours’ Shore Excursion).
-And it was excellent to get a well-rounded insight of the most prominent areas of the island, and in a reasonable time.
+So as not to miss any important detail, we opted for a professionally guided tour of Akrotiri.
+It was excellent to get a well-rounded insight into the most prominent areas of the island and in a reasonable time.

 If you are staying in Santorini for more than a day, can I suggest you three things to do?